colearnlab/ccaf-web/logreference.md

 Reports a user's scrolling position (zero is the topmost position, one is the bottommost) on the given page.
-In the future this may include information about what region of the document are actually visible to the user.
+In the future this may include information about what region of the document is actually visible to the user.

 ### Drawing object update